WWII Vehicles – The Importance of Mobility and Transportation

 Throughout WWII, the Allied and Axis powers used their self-propelled artillery in different ways.
 On the Eastern Front, the Soviets and the Germans used their artillery to accompany their infantry, moving them rapidly around the battlefield.

-The most famous self-propelled artillery guns were the M7 ‘Priest’ guns, which were built by the U.S. These guns were so-called because the mounting of the gun on the tank chassis create a ‘pulpit’ like appearance.
-These were use by both British and American troops to great effect in North Africa and the European theater.
+The most famous self-propelled artillery guns were the M7 ‘Priest’ guns, which were built by the U.S. These guns were so-called because the mounting of the gun on the tank chassis creates a ‘pulpit’ like appearance.
+These were used by both British and American troops to great effect in North Africa and the European theater.
 Around 3,500 of these M7s were built during the war.

 Despite the size and relative speed of these guns, WWII was also marked by a development in air technology.
 Planes were able to provide infantry support in a more effective and efficient way.
 This was a major feature of the German blitzkrieg at the beginning of the war.

-Perhaps the most famous WWII vehicle was the General Purpose transport used by the U.S. military.
+Perhaps the most famous WWII vehicle was the General Purpose transport vehicles used by the U.S. military.
+These military trucks could be used as supply transport for medical items, artillery shells, and more.
+Maintaining secure supply lines is critical during war times.

 Popularly known as the ‘Jeep’ as a result of the acronym ‘GP’, it became an iconic vehicle, easily identifiable even by civilians.